 What is PostgreSQL?

 Billed as the world’s most advanced open-source relational database, PostgreSQL is a relational database management system that boasts more than 30 years of active development.
-The platform, built for storing large amounts of complex data, extends the SQL programming language with an emphasis on scalability and security for mission-critical data processing workloads.
+The platform, built for storing large amounts of complex data, extends SQL with a focus on scalability and security for mission-critical data processing workloads.

 As is the case with other relational databases, PostgreSQL is used to store, filter, edit, and deliver table-based information to websites, apps, and other online systems.
 The flexible system runs on all major operating systems and carries a strong reputation for reliability, performance, data integrity, and extensibility.